Burning Man: Negative effects on the environment

 In an attempt to offset some of the event's carbon footprint, 30- and 50-kilowatt solar arrays were constructed in 2007 as permanent artifacts, providing an estimated annual carbon offset of 559 tons.
 The Burn Clean Project is a volunteer organization that has helped replace the use of fossil fuel with biodiesel.
+In 2023 a group of climate activists blockaded the road into Black Rock city.

+Scientists have noted "scars" on the playa, the dry lake bed the event takes place upon, especially during rainy years.
+The playa hosts fairy shrimp, water fleas and tadpole shrimp eggs which hatch only after rain and which may be harmed by mechanical damage to the playa during the event.
+Burning Man also increases wind erosion, which changes the way that the playa absorbs rain in the future.

 Gentrification

 Burning Man has attracted a number of billionaires and celebrities, many of them from Silicon Valley and Hollywood.
 It has become a networking event for them, with Tesla Motors CEO Elon Musk once stating that Burning Man "is Silicon Valley."

 These billionaires have paid for more luxurious camps to be set up in recent years.
 Derisively nicknamed "plug-n-play" or "turnkey" camps, they in general consist of lavish RVs and luxury restroom trailers that are driven into the city and connected together to form de facto gated areas.
-These billionaires then fly in to the airport on private planes, are driven to their camps, served by hired help (nicknamed "sherpas"), and sleep in air-conditioned beds.
+These billionaires then fly in to the airport on private planes, are driven to their camps, served by hired help, nicknamed "sherpas", and sleep in air-conditioned beds.
 One venture capitalist billionaire threw a $16,500-per-head party at his camp.
 In 2017, Google employees shipped in a box of lobsters for a meal.

 Despite allowing the rich to participate in Burning Man per the "radical inclusion" principle, many traditional attendees have spoken out against their exclusive practices.
-Larry Harvey wrote that they also conflict with the "radical self-reliance" and other principles, but has also stated that permitting the wealthy to attend is still beneficial for Burning Man.
-Vandalism that occurred at the White Ocean sound camp in 2016 was said to have been a "revolution" against these attendees, describing them as being a "parasite class" or "rich parasites".
+Larry Harvey wrote that they also conflict with the "radical self-reliance" and other principles, but has also said that permitting the wealthy to attend is beneficial to Burning Man.
+Vandalism that occurred at the White Ocean sound camp in 2016 was said to have been a "revolution" against these attendees, describing them as a "parasite class" or "rich parasites".

 Meanwhile, the regular admission price has increased over the years.
-In addition, Nevada lawmakers have modified the state's entertainment and sales tax code to include such nonprofit organizations like Burning Man that sell more than 15,000 tickets.
-As a result, an individual ticket (including taxes) cost $424 in 2016.
-Even tickets sold under Burning Man's low income program are subject to these taxes.
+In addition, Nevada lawmakers have modified the state's entertainment and sales tax code to include nonprofit organizations like Burning Man that sell more than 15,000 tickets.
+As a result, an individual ticket, including taxes, cost $424 in 2016.
+Even tickets sold under Burning Man's low-income program are subject to these taxes.
 Including transportation, food, camp fees, clothing and costumes, and gifts, CNBC estimated in 2016 that the total cost of attending could range from $1,300 up to $20,000.
 In 2017, Money magazine estimated an average total cost of $2,348 to attend.